If you buy something through the links on this page, you’re helping me pay for my next adventure—thank you for clicking! Learn more.

 Cinque Terre is made up of five small villages.
 From north to south, they are Monterosso, Vernazza, Corniglia, Manarola, and Riomaggiore.

-Once you are in La Spezia or Levanto, you will need to purchase a Cinque Terre Train Card to get around the villages.
+Once you are in La Spezia or Levanto, you can purchase a Cinque Terre Train Card to get around the villages.

 This card entitles you to: